-The School of Nursing and Allied Health will accept up to 9 credits from first-time freshmen students to be evaluated for transfer equivalency.
-The courses that transfer credits can be applied include: General Psychology I, Computers and Computing, and 3 credits of free elective.
-The School determines if a nursing/allied health course taken prior to FDU matriculation can be accepted as the transfer equivalent.

-Students who have attended another nursing program may bring in a limited number of nursing transfer credits.
+- > The School of Nursing and Allied Health will accept up to 9 credits from first-time freshmen students to be evaluated for transfer equivalency.
+The courses that transfer credits can be applied include General Psychology I, Computers and Computing, and 3 credits of free elective.
+The school determines if a nursing/allied health course taken prior to FDU matriculation can be accepted as the transfer equivalent. - > Students who have attended another nursing program may bring in a limited number of nursing transfer credits.
 The applicant cannot have been dismissed from the program or have failed any nursing course.
-The decision to accept or reject transfer nursing courses is made by the School of Nursing and Allied Health.

-Students must complete the Health History requirements of FDU, as well as the Health Clearance requirements of the School.

-Official academic records are to be submitted to the Transfer Admissions Counselor in FDU Admissions.
-The School of Nursing and Allied Health requires students to submit copies of all academic records to the School secretary.
-These are placed in the student's permanent file, which is kept confidential within the School.
+The decision to accept or reject transfer nursing courses is made by the School of Nursing and Allied Health. - > Students must complete the required medical forms to FDU Student Health Services School of Nursing and Allied Health - ➤ Official academic records are to be submitted to the Transfer Admissions Counselor in FDU Admissions.
+The School of Nursing and Allied Health requires students to submit copies of all academic records to the school secretary.
+These are placed in the student's permanent file, which is kept confidential within the school.